-If you’ve never traveled from Accra along the Madina-Aburi Road toward Oyibi before, or haven’t done so in recent years, you’ll be surprised at the amount of real estate development popping up along the route.
-By the time you’ve reached the fertile hills of Adamorobe, you may have already herd about how Regimanuel Grey Estates have bought up large chunks of this green and pleasant land for a future gated housing development.
+If you’ve never travelled from Accra along the Madina-Aburi Road toward Oyibi before, or haven’t done so in recent years, you’ll be surprised at the amount of real estate development popping up along the route.
+By the time you’ve reached the fertile hills of Adamorobe, you may have already heard about how Regimanuel Grey Estates have bought up large chunks of this green and pleasant land for a future gated housing development.
 The plans are drawn.
 The roads have been demarcated.
 Naturally, land prices in and around the immediate vicinity have shot up as a result.

 But, if you’re anything like me, you’ll want to avoid the conformity of gated community living, preferring instead to create your own mark on the virgin landscape.
 So, imagine for a moment… fashioning your own dream home in Ghana, strategically placed atop a hillside of splendid views, overlooking said gated community and the sprawling townships beyond.

 Legend has it that “a hunter once came to this place that is now Adamorobe.
 He found the environment rich in animals for hunting and plants for consumption, especially pineapples, ‘aborɔbɔ’ in Akan.
 He decided to settle there and referred to his settlement as ‘medan m’aborɔbɛ’, meaning ‘I depend on my pineapples.'”
 But although the plural of ‘aborɔbɛ’ should be ‘morɔbɛ’, the name stuck anyway, and a new settlement was born.